peterstieg/100-days-of-code/r2-log.md

 **Today's Progress:**

-Started the week with Microsoft's edX course on Artificial Intelligence and a module on LUIS: the Language Understanding Intelligence Service, its Intents and Entities.
+Started the week with Microsoft's edX course on Artificial Intelligence and a module on LUIS: Microsoft's [Language Understanding Intelligence Service](https://www.luis.ai/), its Intents and Entities.
 Easy progress with the platform and its functionalities thanks to 3 seminars on Alexa.

 **Thoughts:** A new week.
 A new start.
 Same ol'.
 Same ol'.